rust-lang/rfcs/text/0000-let-else.md

 A fall-back assignment alternate to the diverging block has been proposed multiple times in relation to this feature in the [original rfc][] and also in out-of-RFC discussions.

 This RFC avoids this proposal, because there is no clear syntax to use for it which would be consistent with other existing features.
-Also use-cases for having a single fall-back are much more rare and ususual, where as use cases for the diverging block are very common.
+Also use-cases for having a single fall-back are much more rare and unusual, where as use cases for the diverging block are very common.
 This RFC proposes that most fallback cases are sufficiently or better covered by using `match`.

 An example, using a proposal to have the binding be visible and assignable from the `else`-block.